Rahul2001-max/StudentManagementSystem/README.md

 📜 License
 This project is open source and available under the MIT License.

-🙌 Acknowledgments
-Struts 2 Documentation
-Hibernate XML Mapping
-JSP & Servlet Basics